1. Read the Prospectus in full

 4. Obtain more information about the issuing bank and the relevant hybrid

-Bank issuers of Hybrids typically publish information on the ASX which may have a material effect on the price of a Hybrid, including financial disclosures.
+Bank issuers of Hybrids typically publish information on the ASX which may have a material effect on the price or value of their securities, including a Hybrid, including financial disclosures.
 You should consider reading this information before deciding to invest in Hybrids.

 You can access NAB’s public disclosures on http://www.asx.com.au